-These qualities give 5G networks a number of advantages.
+Based on the abovementioned novel mechanisms, 5G networks are expected to present a number of advantages.
 One is a high degree of flexibility.
 They serve highly diverse types of communication - for example, between humans, machines, devices and sensors - with different performance attributes.
 They also enforce the necessary degree of flexibility, where and when needed, with regard to capability, capacity, security, elasticity and adaptability.

-5G networks represent a shift in networking paradigms: a transition from today's "network of entities" to a "network of (virtual) functions".
+5G networks represent a shift in networking paradigms: a transition from today's "network of entities" to a "network of functions".
 Indeed, this "network of (virtual) functions", resulting, in some cases, in the decomposition of current monolithic network entities will constitute the unit of networking for next generation systems.
 These functions should be able to be composed on an "on-demand", "on-the-fly" basis.
 In fact, a research challenge consists in designing solutions which identify a set of elementary functions or blocks to compose network functions, while today they implemented as monolithic